boulund/run-in-parallel/README.md

 ```

 ### Check the results ###
-Most of the times you probably write the results to some files somewhere.
+Most of the time you probably write the results to some files somewhere.
 Here we just see the printout in the stdout from the nodes which are available in the call directory after job completion.
 ```
 #!bash
 $ cat slurm*.out